hewigovens/PackageUninstaller/readme.md

 ###TODO

-* setup a DB to make App names more readable.
 * hook Apple Installer to support uninstall apps like MS Office.
 * * pkg files are abused in MS Office.
 * * Please go [How to completely remove Office for Mac 2011](http://support.microsoft.com/kb/2398768) for help, :)